Ned Kelly: Trial and execution

-Kelly's committal hearing took place at Beechworth Court in August 1880, with lawyer-MP David Gaunson as his attorney.
-He later said he questioned Kelly's mental stability and found him ineffective in justifying the shooting of police, especially by likening them to soldiers.
-According to Alex Castles, Kelly believed a guilty verdict was certain, leading Gaunson to focus on his claim that police persecution drove him to bushranging.
-He interviewed Kelly about this and paraphrased the transcript for The Age.
-Kelly was committed for trial on charges of murdering constables Lonigan and Scanlan.
-Initially set for Beechworth, the trial was transferred to the Central Criminal Court in Melbourne, primarily to protect jurors from threats by Kelly sympathisers.
+Kelly's committal hearing took place at Beechworth Court in August 1880, with the MP and lawyer David Gaunson acting as his attorney.
+According to Alex Castles, despite expecting a guilty verdict, Kelly wanted Gaunson to argue that police persecution had driven him to bushranging and that the Stringybark Creek killings were acts of self-defence.
+Gaunson interviewed him on these matters and paraphrased it for The Age.
+He later said that although he believed Kelly shot the police out of genuine fear for his life, he found his broader stance on police to be untenable and irrational, particularly the view that they were akin to soldiers and thus justified targets of violence.

+Kelly was committed for trial on charges of murdering Lonigan and Scanlan.
+Initially set for Beechworth, the trial was transferred to the Central Criminal Court in Melbourne.
+While some, including legal experts such as John Harber Phillips, argue the transfer was to secure a conviction from a less sympathetic jury outside the northeast, others, like Castles, contend it was mainly due to fears of jury tampering by Kelly sympathisers.

-Kelly's trial began on 19 October 1880 before judge Sir Redmond Barry, who had sentenced his mother over the Fitzpatrick incident.
-The novice barrister Henry Bindon appeared for Kelly with Gaunson serving as counsel.
-The trial was adjourned to 28 October and the prosecution chose to proceed only with Lonigan's murder, for which Kelly was convicted and sentenced to death by hanging.
-Barry concluded with the customary words, "May God have mercy on your soul", to which Kelly replied, "I will go a little further than that, and say I will see you there where I go".
-Barry was to die of natural causes twelve days after Kelly's execution.
+Kelly's trial began on 19 October 1880 before Sir Redmond Barry, the judge who had sentenced his mother over the Fitzpatrick incident.
+The novice barrister Henry Bindon appeared for Kelly, with Gaunson serving as counsel.
+The trial was adjourned to 28 October, and the prosecution reduced the charges to Lonigan's murder, based on McIntyre's testimony that Kelly alone had shot him.
+Kelly pleaded not guilty.
+He was convicted and sentenced to death by hanging.
+During a verbal exchange with Barry, Kelly, while stating that he anticipated the verdict and did not fear death, criticised the conduct of the trial and maintained that his bushranging was morally justified.
+Barry concluded with the customary words, "May God have mercy on your soul."
+Kelly replied, "I will see you there where I go."
+The retort later entered folklore as a prophetic "curse", with accounts noting that Barry died from illness 12 days after Kelly's execution.

-On 3 November, the Executive Council of Victoria announced that Kelly was to be hanged on 11 November, at the Melbourne Gaol.
-In response, thousands turned out at protests in Melbourne demanding a reprieve for Kelly, and a failed petition for clemency attracted over 32,000 signatures.
-The press was uniformly scathing: one journalist called the protests "inflammatory, seditious and plainly useless"; another, having noted the number of protesters, warned that Victoria was trending towards "a socialistic revolt of class against class".
+On 3 November, the Executive Council of Victoria announced that Kelly was to be hanged on 11 November at the Melbourne Gaol.
+In response, thousands turned out at protests in Melbourne demanding a reprieve for Kelly and a failed petition for clemency attracted over 32,000 signatures.
+The press was uniformly scathing: one journalist called the protests "inflammatory, seditious and plainly useless"; another saw the public sympathy for Kelly as further evidence of what they called "a socialistic revolt of class against class" in Victoria.
 Police reinforcements were mobilised to guard the jail and other government buildings in Melbourne in case of a mob attack.